Jumbo Loans: Everything You Need to Know

 There are also a few potential drawbacks to taking out a jumbo loan, including:

 • You’ll need a larger down payment: Jumbo loans typically require a larger down payment than conventional loans—often 20% or more.
-This means you may need to save up for longer in order to have enough money for a down payment.
+This means you may need to save up for longer to have enough money for a down payment.

 • You may need to pay private mortgage insurance (PMI): If you’re not able to put down at least 20% of the loan amount, you may be required to pay PMI.
 This is an insurance policy that protects the lender if you default on your loan.